How to maintain flexible athletes

 - Place the left ankle on the right knee with the left knee

-pointing away
+pointing away.

-- Curl up the right shoulder to the left knee
+- Curl up the right shoulder to the left knee.

-- Keep lower back on the ground
+- Keep your lower back on the ground.

-- Return to the starting position
+- Return to the starting position.

-- Perform the movements in a slow controlled fashion
+- Perform the movements in a slow, controlled fashion.

-- Repeat with the other leg and shoulder
+- Repeat with the other leg and shoulder.

 How Many and How Often?

 Start at one set of ten repetitions.
-Each week increase the
+Each week, increase the

 number of repetitions by two.
-When you reach twenty repetitions increase the
+When you reach twenty repetitions, increase the

 number of sets by one and start again at ten repetitions.